 Yes, it’s quite easy to take grease traps for granted.

-That’s because most owners don’t know how important they are for the health and safety of their kitchens.
+That’s because most owners don’t know how important they are for the health and safety of their commercial kitchens.

 Are you among them?
 Have you been ignoring your grease traps?